 The problem: Children must bear the physical and psychological burden of undergoing lengthening procedures every six to 12 months until they are skeletally mature enough to have spinal fusion—typically around age 10 for girls and age 12 or 13 for boys.

-“Traditional growing rods work, but they require multiple surgeries that increase complication rates and time spent in the hospital,” says Matthew Oetgen, MD, Interim Division Chief of Orthopaedic Surgery and Sports Medicine and Director of Orthopaedic Research at Children’s National.
+“Traditional growing rods work, but they require multiple surgeries that increase complication rates and time spent in the hospital,” said Matthew Oetgen, MD, Interim Division Chief of Orthopaedic Surgery and Sports Medicine and Director of Orthopaedic Research at Children’s National.
 “We treat many children each year who have or are candidates for growing rods, so it’s important for us to embrace new technology to make the lengthening process easier and less painful for children while decreasing morbidity.”
 Dr. Oetgen and his colleagues believe they’ve found just such a technology in the MAGEC Spinal Bracing and Distraction System by Ellipse Technologies, Inc.

-“Bracing won’t assist a 2- to 7-year-old child with curvature in excess of 50 or 60 degrees,” says Jeffrey Hanway, MD, orthopaedic surgeon and sports medicine physician, Vice Chair for Clinical Affairs, Division of Orthopaedic Surgery and Sports Medicine, at Children’s National, and Chief Surgical Officer at Pediatric Specialists of Virginia.
+"Bracing won’t assist a 2- to 7-year-old child with curvature in excess of 50 or 60 degrees,” said Jeffrey Hanway, MD, orthopaedic surgeon and sports medicine physician, Vice Chair for Clinical Affairs, Division of Orthopaedic Surgery and Sports Medicine, at Children’s National, and Chief Surgical Officer at Pediatric Specialists of Virginia.
 “If a child is a candidate for growing rods, I’m not aware of any contraindications for MAGEC.
 I envision this system becoming the benchmark for growing rods.”